About the Author of the Blogsite, Not the Author of the Bible:

 2 Chronicles 19:1-11 2 Chronicles in [Smaller Chunks]

-… & [you] prepared your heart to seek God.
-Jehoshaphat [lived] in Jerusalem & he went [throughout] the people from BeerSheba to Mount Ephraim & brought them back to the Lord God of their [forefathers.]
+And [you] prepared your heart to seek God.
+And Jehoshaphat [lived] in Jerusalem & he went [throughout] the people from BeerSheba to Mount Ephraim & brought them back to the Lord God of their [forefathers.]

-[Jehoshaphat put] judges in the land throughout all the fenced cities of Judah, city by city.
-[Jehoshaphat] said to the judges, [Be careful] what you do.
+And [Jehoshaphat put] judges in the land throughout all the fenced cities of Judah, city by city.
+And [Jehoshaphat] said to the judges, [Be careful] what you do.
 For you [don’t] judge for man, but for the Lord, Who is with you in judgment.
-[Therefore,] now let the fear [respect] of the Lord be upon you.
+[For this reason,] let the fear [respect] of the Lord now be upon you.

 [Pay attention] & do it.
 For the Lord our God [doesn’t sin,] nor respect [people’s status,] nor taking [bribes.]
 [Also,] when they returned to Jerusalem, Jehoshaphat [appointed] the Levites, priests & the [leaders of the forefathers’ families] of Israel, [as judges for] the Lord & for controversies.

-And you shall warn [those of whatever type of case] shall come to you [from] your brethren, [who live] in their cities, between blood [relatives,] between Law & [commandments, rules] & judgments, that they [shouldn’t sin] against the Lord, so [no anger comes] upon you & your brethren.
+And you shall warn even [those of whatever type of case] shall come to you [from] your brethren, [who live] in their cities, between blood [relatives,] between Law & [commandments, mandates] & judgments, that they [shouldn’t sin] against the Lord, so [no anger comes] upon you & upon your brethren.

-Do this & you shall not sin.
+Do this & you shall not [sin.]
 [Look,] Amariah, the chief priest, is over you in all matters of the Lord.
-Zebadiah, [Ishmael’s] son, [is] the ruler of the [family] of Judah, for all the king’s matters.
+And Zebadiah, [Ishmael’s] son, [is] the ruler of the [family] of Judah, for all the king’s matters.
 Also, the Levites shall be officers before you.
-[Behave] courageously & [may] the Lord [be with those who do] good.
+[Behave] courageously & the Lord shall be with the good.